yyan-listic/volcano-deep-inversion/README.md

 #### Dataset Description

 Datasets should be saved in the `data/datasets` directory.
-As of now, the following variables must be included:
+The following variables must be included:

 ```json
 {